Skip to content

 Bespoke or Ready-Made?
 How to Decide What's Right for Your Jewellery

 The Honest Starting Point Bespoke jewellery is not always the right choice.
-A jeweller who tells you otherwise is not giving you honest advice.
-Ready-made and semi-custom pieces serve genuine needs...
+Ready-made and semi-custom pieces serve genuine needs well.
+What bespoke does is remove constraints — it makes pieces fit...

 Read more